What are sinuses?

 - swelling around the eye, worse in the morning

 The symptoms of sinusitis may resemble other conditions or medical problems.
-Always consult a physician for diagnosis.
+Consult a physician for diagnosis.

 How is sinusitis diagnosed?